 Calgary tops the list for most sunshine hours with 2,396 hours of sunlight per year.
 Following Calgary is Winnipeg, then Edmonton with 2,345 hours of sunlight.
 Even though solar panels work even when it is overcast and raining or when covered in snow, this much sunshine provides a great amount of energy for solar panels to convert to electricity.

-Germany is a current leader in solar energy, despite the fact that Alberta has a greater energy potential.
+Germany is a current leader in solar energy, despite the fact that Alberta has a greater solar potential.

 What about in the cold?